Low voltage selectivity with ABB circuit breakers

 The definition of selectivity is given by the IEC 60947-1 Standard “Low voltage equipment – Part 1: General rules for low voltage equipment” Over-current discrimination: co-ordination of the operating characteristics of two or more over-current protective devices such that, on the incidence of over-currents within stated limits, the device intended to operate within these limits does so, while the other(s) does (do) not.
 Where by overcurrent a current of a higher value than the rated current is intended, due to any cause (overload, short-circuit, etc.).
 There is therefore selectivity between two circuitbreakers in series when, for an overcurrent which passes through both, the load-side circuit-breaker opens thereby protecting the circuit, whereas the supply-side one remains closed guaranteeing power supply to the rest of the installation.

-To find out more about low voltage selectivity guide with ABB circuit breakers please click here.
+Download whitepaper below to find out more about low voltage selectivity guide with ABB circuit breakers.